-- 24. The Minister may, after receipt of recommendations of the Council, make 40 regulations relating to- - (a) participation by civil society in the nomination process of the Board members; - (b) transaction limits contemplated in section 19(3)(b); - (c) norms and standards for co-ordination of the provincial and local gender-based violence and femicide structures; - (d) norms and standards for co-ordination of the provincial and local structures; - (e) any matter which it is necessary or expedient to prescribe for the proper implementation and administration of this Act.
+24. The Minister may, after receipt of recommendations of the Council, make regulations relating to-

+- (a) transaction limits contemplated in section 19(3)(b); - (b) norms and standards for co-ordination of the provincial and local gender- 25 based violence and femicide structures; and - (c) any matter which it is necessary or expedient to prescribe for the proper implementation and administration of this Act.